Sharks: Predators in Peril

 In the Chinatown, cooks are seen preparing bowls of shark fin soup in the Kitchen at a Chinese restaurant in Bangkok, Thailand.
 Considered as an imperial cuisine, the demand for shark fins fuelled by the economic growth in China is a major cause, which have been driving shark fisheries in the Worlds Ocean.

 Dr. James D. True, a lead researcher at the Centre of Excellence for Biodiversity of Peninsular Thailand examines a specimen from the shark taxonomic collections, maintained at Prince of Songkla University, Thailand.
 Despite the ongoing overexploitation that have been recorded, there is still limited scientific understanding of sharks in Thailand, which greatly hinders management efforts, similarly to other countries in the Southeast Asia region.

-Under the water surface at Koh Bon, a group of divers swims with a juvenile Whale Shark, Rhincodon typus, Mu Koh Similan National Park, Phang-Nga, Thailand.
+Under the breaking wave at Koh Bon Island in Mu Koh Similan National Park, a group of divers swims with a juvenile Whale Shark (Rhincodon typus), Phang-ga, Thailand.
 These gigantic yet harmless sharks are often encountered in the Andaman Sea of Thailand, being one of the top spot for shark divings in the country.